uraxy/qiidly/README.md

 qiidly
 ==================================================

-Sync Feedly subscriptions (category 'Qiita:tags') with following tags at Qiita.com.
+Sync following tag feeds at Qiita to Feedly.

 Setup